top of page

 Researcher

-I have 14 years of experience in tropical ecology.
+I have over 14 years of experience in tropical ecology.
 My main interests have been nutrient cycling in tropical forests, plant response to climate change and most recently, the belowground rhizosphere in the tropics.

 Screen Shot 2014-01-20 at 3.39.43 PM_edited.png